 Thanks; you've chosen to get debt help online.
 Please enter your details below so you can access our secure debt solution tool; PlanFinder, on the next screen.

-Similar to a debt management plan, a DPP in Scotland allows you to pay off your debts in full over a reasonable period of time.
+A DPP in Scotland allows you to pay off your debts in full over a reasonable period of time.
 All interest, fees and charges on the debt will be frozen.
 You’ll also be protected from any legal action by your creditors to recover what you owe them.

 To qualify to enter a DPP under the Debt Arrangement Scheme (DAS) you must: